-Covid 19 coronavirus: Speaker confirms Parliament won't sit until April 28 amid level four lockdown
+Covid 19 coronavirus: Speaker confirms Parliament won't sit until April 28 amid alert level 4 lockdown

 "New Zealanders have just faced the greatest peace-time loss of civil liberties in our history, and it is possible we may not have an election this year."

-The new committee will be met remotely so its members won't all be in the same room.
+The new committee will be meeting remotely so its members won't all be in the same room.

 Those meetings will be publicly broadcast, Mallard said.